Carlisle United Club Profile

 N.B.
 Matchday prices increase by £3.00 for the Adult, Senior, Young Adult categories.
 Meanwhile Family Tickets go up by £3.00 per ticket bundle (and not per individual ticket).

 If you purchase on the day of the match, then you can use their Main Ticket Office on the West side of the ground up until 1.30p.m.
 However, after that time there is a dedicated Away Ticket Office on the North-East corner of the ground, close to the away turnstiles, where you can buy tickets.
-This is also the point that you should head to if you have bought tickets at Huish Park but are collecting them on the day.
+If you need to collect tickets on the day, you'll need to go to the Main Ticket Office.

 If you haven't been before you may be slightly confused as to why away fans are in Section 3, and not in sections 1 and 2 in the north corner.